Metallurgical assay: Touchstone

 The touchstone method is most common by far and does not damage the item in question.
 A rubbing of the item is made on a special stone, treated with acids and the result is compared to the result of the same process done on a sample of gold with a known purity.
 Red radiolarian chert or black siliceous slate were used for this.
 Differences in precious metal content as small as 10 to 20 parts per thousand can often be established with confidence by the test, using acids and gold samples both of a specific, known concentration.

 X-ray fluorescence

-The modern X-ray fluorescence is also a non-destructive technique that is suitable for normal assaying requirements.
+The modern X-ray fluorescence (XRF) is also a non-destructive technique that is suitable for normal assaying requirements.
 It typically has an accuracy of 2 to 5 parts per thousand and is well-suited to relatively flat and large surfaces.
 It is a quick technique taking about three minutes, and the results can be automatically printed out by computer.

 One process for X-ray fluorescence assay involves melting the material in a furnace and stirring to make a homogeneous mix.
 Following this, a sample is taken from the centre of the molten sample.
 Samples are typically taken using a vacuum pin tube.
 The sample is then tested by X-ray fluorescence spectroscopy.
 Metallurgical assay is typically completed in this way to ensure that an accurate assay is performed.